 Example 3: Search for a substring in all searchable text attributes and bodies (Informative)

 In this example a search is made for a matching substring “Football” in all existing user’s messages in the storage.
 The search uses the search type “AllTextAttributes” to denote a search across all searchable text attributes (e.g., subject, transcript, etc.).
 See section 5.3.3.1 for further information.
+Also, the “inlineImdn” in the request flags the need to have the IMDNs provided in the response as part of the object.
+See section 5.3.2.17 for further information.